-In attempts to meet these threats to diversity and pedagogical inclusivity we identified the pressing need to respond to these political and social issues.
-Intersectionality asserts that oppressions (based in racism, sexism, homophobia, classism, etc.) are interconnected and cannot be examined separately from one another.
+In attempting to meet these threats to diversity and pedagogical inclusivity we identified the pressing need to respond to these political and social issues.
+Intersectionality asserts that oppressions (based in racism, sexism, homophobia, classism, ableism etc.) are interconnected and cannot be examined separately from one another.
 Critical intersectional feminist pedagogies have, by now, been proven to provide valuable conceptual and practical tools with which to focus on inclusivity.
 This is particularly true in the field of art, where teaching is known to be open to devising and applying new critical frameworks, tools of analysis and creative practices.

 The programme was built on collective research and peer learning.
 This meant that roles were constantly negotiated and not necessarlily based on a normative teacher student distinction.
-A range of working groups formed around a set of proposed issues — laid out in the application — that felt urgent to be explored at the time.
+A range of working groups formed around a set of proposed issues – laid out in the application — that felt urgent to be explored at the time.
 We had to stop some activities that relied on physical meetings (such as boxing) due to the pandemic.
 Other topics followed a new line of inquiry informed by the interests and urgencies of the respective working groups.
-Each group developed a different approach and the resulting works range from a guide on how to facilitate a pronoun round to a Bingo equipping the reader with quick-witted responses to stupid questions.
+Each group developed a different approach and the resulting works range from a guide to facilitating a pronoun round to a Bingo equipping the reader with quick-witted responses to stupid questions.
 In short, the works we share with you on this platform consist of collages, interviews, sound-pieces, videoclips, workshops, assignments and pedagogical guidance material to be used by others.

 Other contributions explore the role of Emotions in the Classroom, and the Complexities of the Institutional Body referring to the bodies forming the institution as well as the bodies formed by the institution.
 The work of Vibes&Leaks looks at the ways tongue and gender are interrelated.
-Engaged Pedagogy describes experiments with a collective interview.
+Engaged Pedagogy describes experiments with collective interviews.

 One work we would specifically recommend reading, if you are invested in these questions, is the Inclusive Reflection Methods presenting a framework for collective reflection.
 Here we present the collective reflection on the TTTToolbox programme itself, which is a roller coaster of emotions and a must-read for anyone trying to organize intersectional, decolonial projects in the future.

-The coming together of two forces in the framework of this European funded project (i) the development of a critical collective and decolonial programme and (ii) the reliance on the funding with its coercive regulations can be described as an explosive encounter that made us aware that we and the programme are contaminated by the biases we are criticizing.
-These biases and constraints seem to be intrinsically embedded within the principles of this state funding, within the higher education institutions involved, and within us, the project coordinators as white feminist actors within these institutions.
+The coming together of two forces in the framework of this European-funded project – (i) the development of a critical collective and decolonial programme and (ii) the reliance on the funding with its coercive regulations – can be described as an explosive encounter that made us aware that we and the programme are contaminated by the biases we are criticizing.
+These biases and constraints seem to be intrinsically embedded within the principles of this state funding, within the higher-education institutions involved, and within us, the project coordinators as white feminist actors within these institutions.

 - Proofreading/editing: John Moseley, Eleanor Ivory Weber, Eva Weinmayr

-- Translating: Aubrey Birch, Yves Cantraine
+- Translation: Aubrey Birch, Yves Cantraine

 - Coding/design: OSP (Sarah Magnan, Stéphanie Vilayphiou)